Gwinnett County rental assistance.

-Housing and rental assistance is offered by various Gwinnett County Georgia non-profits and government organizations.
+Housing and rental assistance is offered by various Gwinnett County Georgia charities, churches and government organizations.
 The focus is on low income families and those facing eviction.
 Emergency financial assistance and case management is offered from programs that are administered by the agencies below.
-Each location has its own criteria that need to be met before distributing any type of rent or financial assistance to the needy.
+Each location has its own criteria that need to be met before distributing any type of emergency rent, security deposit or financial assistance to the needy.

 If you are faced with eviction or are interested in receiving rental help, potential applicants need to contact the agency near them to determine if you meet eligibility requirements.
 Funds are limited, and unfortunately not everyone in Gwinnett County can receive rental help or funds to pay a security deposit.
 Priority is usually given to families with children, the disabled and elderly.
 Those requests with imminent eviction letters may also be prioritized.
 You need to call to determine if cash is available at the time of your request.